Who makes the basic rules?

 What types of development does the council deal with?

-The county council as County Planning Authority is responsible for controlling minerals and waste-related development and will investigate complaints or concerns about activities involving mineral extraction such as sand and gravel, clay or oil and gas, or the handling, storage, processing or deposit of waste.
-The latter includes the deposit of soils or builders' waste on agricultural land, but does not include fly tipping which is a Local Planning Authority (District or Borough) responsibility.
+We, as a County Planning Authority (CPA), are responsible for controlling minerals and waste-related development and will investigate complaints or concerns about activities involving mineral extraction sites or waste transfer, treatment or disposal sites, which include the importation of waste on private land.
+This does not include fly tipping, which is a Local Planning Authority (Borough or District) responsibility.
 Report fly tipping to your district or borough council.

-How do I complain or enquire about development?
+How do I complain or enquire about unauthorised development?

 Is planning permission necessary before any development takes place?

-Yes, most development requires planning permission.
-In the case of mineral working and processing and waste-related development the county council is the decision making authority.
+No, but most development requires planning permission.
+In the case of mineral working and processing and waste-related development we, as the CPA, is usually the decision making authority.

-The county council will also take advice from statutory bodies such as the Environment Agency and other specialist consultees.
+We will also take advice from statutory bodies such as the Environment Agency and other specialist consultees.
 The public can also make representations in relation to planning applications which will be taken into account when a decision is made.
+For more information see How are planning applications decided?

-Enforcement action is discretionary and the county council must decide whether it is expedient to act to control the development.
-Subject to the 'expediency test', the county council will normally take enforcement action when there is no planning permission or where there is a failure to comply with any condition or limitation imposed on the planning permission and no acceptable remedy is proposed by the landowner or operator.
+Enforcement action is discretionary and we must decide whether it is expedient to act to control the development: see section 7 of the Planning Enforcement and Monitoring Protocol, Minerals and Waste Planning Development (PDF) dated February 2022.
+We will consider enforcement action when there is no planning permission or where there is a failure to comply with any condition or limitation imposed on the planning permission and no acceptable remedy is proposed by the landowner or operator.

 In some cases the landowner or operator may voluntarily agree and commit to carry out works which resolve the harm caused and will confirm this in writing.
 Such works will be monitored by County Enforcement Officers.

 An alternative course to enforcement action is inviting a retrospective planning application.
-In inviting such an application the county council must consider the merits of granting planning permission for the unauthorised development.
-Government advice states that the fact that the development has already taken place should make no difference to council's consideration of the proposal.
+In inviting such an application we must consider the merits of granting planning permission for the unauthorised development.
+Government advice states that the fact that the development has already taken place should make no difference to our consideration of the proposal.

 The decision to take enforcement action in any particular case will depend on the particular circumstances that apply including the degree of harm that may arise as a result of the continued breach of planning control.
 The continued protection of the Green Belt will be an important consideration.